auth0/docs/articles/multifactor-authentication/step-up-authentication/step-up-for-web-apps.md

     - The `context.request.query.acr_values` property exists only if the web app included it in the authentication request, using the request parameter `acr_values=http://schemas.openid.net/pape/policies/2007/06/multi-factor`.
 The web app will only include this parameter in the authentication request (as we will see in a while) if the user tries to access salary information and has not authenticated with MFA.
 In this case we ask for MFA using [Push](/multifactor-authentication/factors/push) by setting the `context.multifactor` property to the appropriate value.

-2. Configure your application.
-If the user tries to access the salary information screen, then the web app must check the ID Token claims for MFA.
+2. Next, we will configure the app so that if the user tries to access the salary information page, then the app checks the ID Token claims for MFA.
 If the user has already authenticated with MFA, then the screen is displayed, otherwise the web app sends a new authentication request to Auth0.
-This time the request parameter `acr_values` is included so the rule we saw in the previous paragraph triggers MFA.
+This time the request parameter `acr_values` is included so the rule we created in the previous step triggers MFA.
 Once the user authenticates, a new token is sent to the app.

 3. Check the ID Token.
-The web app should validate the token as described in [How to check the ID Token for MFA](#check-the-id-token-for-mfa) above.
-In this scenario, do these validations using the [JSON Web Token Sample Code](https://github.com/auth0/node-jsonwebtoken).
-The code verifies the token's signature (`jwt.verify`), decodes the token, and checks whether the payload contains `amr` and if it does whether it contains the value `mfa`.
-The results are logged in the console.
+The web app should validate the token as described in [Check the ID Token for MFA](#check-the-id-token-for-mfa) above.
+In this scenario, we do these validations using the [JSON Web Token Sample Code](https://github.com/auth0/node-jsonwebtoken).
+The code verifies the token's signature (`jwt.verify`), decodes the token, and checks whether the payload contains `amr` and if it does, the results are logged in the console.

     ```js
     const AUTH0_CLIENT_SECRET = '${account.clientSecret}';